Simulated Rotation Measure Sky from Primordial Magnetic Fields: Introduction

-The authors of earlier work \citep[][]{Kawabataetal1969,Fujimotoetal1971,Nelson1973a,Nelson1973b,Vallee1975,KronbergNormandin1976,Kronbergetal1977} have already made efforts to obtain the residual RM, RRM = RM $- \mathrm{RM}_{\text{Gal}}$.\footnote{Hereafter when referring to RRM obtained from simulations we will usually refer to it as $\mathrm{RM_{IGM}}$, or we might interchangeably use $\mathrm{RM_{IGM}}$ and RRM.} These studies mainly focused on studying the root mean square (rms), variance and mean statistics of the RRM and their dependence on redshift, with a purpose of understanding the IGM magnetic field strength and structure \citep[see also][]{Blasietal1999,Pshirkovetal2016}.
-For example, \citet{Nelson1973a} has shown that if there is a stochastic magnetic field in the IGM its rms should increase with redshift \citep[see also][]{AkahoriRyu2010,AkahoriRyu2011}; while \cite{Kawabataetal1969} has shown that if one studies polarised sources with galactic latitudes $\geq \SI{35}{\degree}$ \citep[so that the $\mathrm{RM}_{\text{Gal}}$ is minimised]{Fujimotoetal1971} the most of the Faraday rotation takes place in the IGM; they showed that RM is correlated with $z \, \cos \theta$ where $z$ is a redshift of the source and $\theta$ is an angle between the direction of the source and magnetic field. \citealt{Kawabataetal1969} confirmed conclusions of \citealt{Sofueetal1968} about the presence of large-scale correlated extragalactic magnetic field. \cite{Kronberg_1977}, \cite{Vallee1990}, and \cite{Kolatt_1998} have also noticed that if there is uniform (large-scale correlated) extragalactic magnetic field then the dipole structure of the mean RM, $\langle \mathrm{RM}\rangle$ should be seen in the RM sky.
+The authors of earlier works \citep[][]{Kawabataetal1969,Fujimotoetal1971,Nelson1973a,Nelson1973b,Vallee1975,KronbergNormandin1976,Kronbergetal1977} have already made efforts to obtain the residual rotation measure (RRM), RRM = RM $- \mathrm{RM}_{\text{Gal}}$.\footnote{Hereafter when referring to RRM obtained from simulations we will usually refer to it as $\mathrm{RM_{IGM}}$, or we might interchangeably use $\mathrm{RM_{IGM}}$ and RRM.} These studies mainly focused on studying the root mean square (rms), variance and mean statistics of the RRM and their dependence on redshift, with the aim of understanding the IGM magnetic field strength and structure \citep[see also][]{Blasietal1999,Pshirkovetal2016}.
+For example, \citet{Nelson1973a} showed that if there is a stochastic magnetic field in the IGM, its rms should increase with redshift \citep[see also][]{AkahoriRyu2010,AkahoriRyu2011}; while \cite{Kawabataetal1969} showed that if one studies polarised sources with galactic latitudes $\geq \SI{35}{\degree}$ \citep[so that the $\mathrm{RM}_{\text{Gal}}$ is minimised]{Fujimotoetal1971}, most of the Faraday rotation takes place in the IGM; they showed that RM is correlated with $z \, \cos \theta$, where $z$ is the redshift of the source and $\theta$ is the angle between the direction of the source and magnetic field. \citealt{Kawabataetal1969} confirmed the conclusions of \citealt{Sofueetal1968} concerning the presence of a large-scale-correlated extragalactic magnetic field. \cite{Kronberg_1977}, \cite{Vallee1990}, and \cite{Kolatt_1998} also noticed that if there is uniform (large-scale correlated) extragalactic magnetic field, then the dipole structure of the mean RM, $\langle \mathrm{RM}\rangle$, should be seen in the RM sky.